Work with us

 What about pictures?

-You are free to use those photos and graphics that we own when you republish our work — just check to see if a member of the Side Effects staff is credited as the creator.
+You are free to use photos and graphics that we own when you republish stories — just check to see if a member of the Side Effects staff is credited as the creator.
 You are responsible for obtaining rights for all other pictures and materials not created or owned by Side Effects (such as stock or AP photos).
 Check with your organization for how to proceed.

 My news outlet has a paywall.
 Can I still republish Side Effects digital stories, videos and audio?